LBD-Hackers/IFC-LBD/readme.md

 Run a subset (BOT, products)
 `ifc-lbd [subset] -i ./myFile.ifc`

+*NB!* If used in Node 18, you currently need to set the `--no-experimental-fetch` flag when executing the command.
+But how to do this with a globally installed command?

 See settings
 `ifc-lbd -h`

 Run in dev
-`node ./lib/cli-tool/index.js bot -i ./tests/artifacts/Duplex.ifc`
+`node --no-experimental-fetch ./dist/cli-index.cjs bot -i ./tests/artifacts/Duplex.ifc`

 ### Building Topology Ontology (BOT)
 Exports triples in compliance with the [Building Topology Ontology](https://w3id.org/bot).